pointfreeco/syncups/README.md

     [IdentifiedCollections][identified-collections-gh] library.
 This allows you to read and modify elements of the collection via their ID rather than positional index, which can be error prone and lead to bugs or crashes.
+ 1. Observable models are annotated with [DebugSnapshots](https://github.com/pointfreeco/swift-debug-snapshots), which makes it possible to exhaustively assert against the parts of application state that change in tests, helping keep complex feature logic testable as the app grows.
  1. The project includes a full test suite.
 Since all of navigation is driven off of state, and because we controlled all dependencies, we can write very comprehensive and nuanced tests.
 For example, we can write a unit test that proves that when a sync-up meeting's timer runs out the